-- Step 1.
-Determine the student's current level of performance. - Step 2.
-Determine the score to aim for based on the end-of-year goal for the level of materials selected for monitoring. - Step 3.
-Set the timeframe so that the goal is achieved in half the time in which it would normally be achieved (e.g., move the end-of-year benchmark goal to be achieved by the mid-year benchmark date).

-The intent is to establish a goal that will accelerate progress and support a student to close the achievement gap between them and their grade-level peers. - Step 4.
-Draw an aimline connecting the current performance to the goal.
+- Step 1 Determine the student's current level of performance. - Step 2 Determine the score to aim for based on the end-of-year benchmark for the level of materials selected for monitoring. - Step 3 Set the timeframe so that the benchmark is achieved in half the time in which it would normally be achieved (e.g., move the end-of-year benchmark to be achieved by the mid-year benchmark date).
+The intent is to establish a goal that will accelerate progress and support a student to close the achievement gap between them and their grade-level peers. - Step 4 Draw an aimline connecting the current performance to the goal.

-A sample graph illustrating this kind of goal is provided in Figure 4.
+Sample graphs illustrating this kind of goal are provided in Figure 4 and 5.
+Alistair's outof-level goal is: When presented with an NWF form, Alistair will use basic phonics skills and understanding of the alphabetic principle to identify at least 65 correct letter sounds and read at least 18 whole words in 1 minute by the middle of the year.
 Acadience Reading Survey was used to develop this goal.
 More information about Acadience Reading Survey may be found at www.acadiencelearning.org.